siba-x-prasad/DataStructureAlgorithm-Playground/ReadMe/CollectionsByDurga.md

 - The underlying Data structure Resizable Array or Growable Array
 - Duplicate are allowed
 - Insertion Order is preserved
-- Heterogeneous Objects are allowed [ Except Treeset and TreeMap  everywhere heterogeneous Objects are allowed ].
+- Heterogeneous Objects are allowed [ Except TreeSet and TreeMap  everywhere heterogeneous Objects are allowed ].
 - Null insertion is possible
 - **Constructor**
 ```
    1.ArrayList al = new ArrayList();
    Creates an empty Arraylist object with default initial capacity 10.
-Oce Arraylist reaches its max capacity a new Arraylist will be created with new Capacity = (currentCapacity * 3/2)+1
+   Once Arraylist reaches its max capacity a new Arraylist will be created with new Capacity = (currentCapacity * 3/2)+1
    2. ArrayList al = new Arraylist(int Capacity); // if we know the predefined size
    3. Arraylist al = new Arraylist(Collection c);
 ```